 If you've ever popped zinc lozenges while reaching for tissues and sipping hot soup, you probably know that the mineral helps support a healthy immune system.

-Not only does zinc play a role in immune function, but it also supports wound healing as well as protein synthesis — a key part of cell growth and development, according to the National Institutes of Health (NIH).
+Not only does zinc play a role in immune function, but it also helps heal wounds and create proteins — a key part of cell growth and development, according to the National Institutes of Health (NIH).

 How Much Zinc Do You Need?

 The recommended daily intake for zinc is 11 milligrams for people assigned male at birth and 8 milligrams for people assigned female at birth, according to the NIH.

 So what foods are high in zinc?
 While animal foods contain some of the highest amounts of zinc, some vegetarian foods are great sources of zinc, too.
 Note that the Daily Value (DV) percentages below are based on eating 11 milligrams of zinc per day.

 Just six cooked oysters give you 52 milligrams or 472 percent of the DV for zinc (talk about a powerhouse!).
 Oysters also provide 34 percent of the DV for iron and 457 percent of the DV for vitamin B12.
 Vitamin B12 is crucial for cell health and helps prevent megaloblastic anemia, per the NIH.